daroshchanka/playwright-typescript-starter/README.md

 ### Project Structure

-- `src/core`  - project-agnostic code, would be common for any produc/project to be automated
+- `src/core`  - project-agnostic code, common for any product/project to be automated
 - `src/project`  - project-specific base code, including objects and utils for the particular project (pageobjects for web, services for api, utils, datagenerators, etc.)
 - `src/test` - project test specs, grouped by directories, components, etc. also test config definition is there (base urls, etc.)